Wellness

 4. Brush Teeth

 Once you have gotten him used to you exploring his mouth and moving your fingers along teeth and gums, you can move on to brushing.
+Start with a finger brush if your pup is a smaller breed or is slower to adjust to having his mouth manipulated.
 Make sure that you start slowly once again and increase the time over days.
 Dogs have 42 teeth, so make sure to get them all.
+We’ve reviewed several options if you need guidance on what dog toothbrush to use.

 5. Reward